If we continue, the quotation on our collective tombstone will be: This species did not understand exponential growth. - Daniel Christian Wahl

 Whether we are talking to friends, reading comments on social media or watching the TV news, a growing concern is loudly reverberating all around us.
 What will become of our island, Spain and Our Planet Earth as the human race fails to incorporate drastic changes to dramatically reduce our use of natural resources.

-On the Balearic Islands, we experience the consequences of man's impact on the environment first hand - - extreme heat and droughts in summer, torrential downpours followed by devastating earth slides like the one we've seen last year in Sant Llorenç des Cardassar, tornadoes of unheard-of-dimensions, oceans swamped with plastic and a real plague of jellyfish along the southeast shores.
+On the Balearic Islands, we experience the consequences of man's impact on the environment first hand - - extreme heat and droughts in summer, torrential downpours followed by devastating earth slides like the one we've seen in Sant Llorenc des Cardassar, tornadoes of unheard-of dimensions, oceans swamped with plastic and a real plague of jellyfish along the southeast shores.

-We also see the devastating effects of uncontrolled tourism to the Islands with more than 20+ million people annually visiting Mallorca.
+We also watched the devastating effects of uncontrolled tourism to the Islands with more than 20+ million people annually visiting Mallorca.
+Now, with a massive reduction in tourism and no cruise ships, we have dolphins entertaining us in the ports and clearer waters than we've had in decades.
 The resident population hovers around 900,000 people with estimates for an additional 250,000 full-time residents within 10 years.
-While the island’s villages to the East are not populated year round, the overcrowding in Palma and the Southwest of the island pushes resources beyond the scope of healthy regeneration.
+While the island’s villages to the East are not populated year-round, the overcrowding in Palma and the Southwest of the island pushes resources beyond the scope of healthy regeneration.

 We at Affordable Mallorca care about our wonderful Planet Earth and love these islands.
 In our ULTIMATE GUIDE Sustainable Living, we introduce you to environmental projects, show you how and where you can volunteer to make a difference, how you can take action for more sustainable living and how we can all work together to reduce our carbon footprint and alter our lifestyle to reduce our environmental impact.
 Let's all join efforts and make this world a cleaner, safer place.